DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

     what: ["Appears in provider-facing interface and retrievable via API"],
     accuracy: ["Providers ask for proof of identification"],
     notes: [
-      "Ideally this field would be combined with given name but recorded separately to support legacy student record systems.", "HESA also ask for ‘Immediately prior surname’ to “allow matching of records where a student has changed surname” but we don’t capture this information.", "Should we allow changes post-submission?"
+      "Ideally this field would be combined with family name into a single field.
+It’s recorded separately to support legacy student record systems.", "HESA also ask for ‘Immediately prior surname’ to “allow matching of records where a student has changed surname” but we don’t capture this information.", "Should we allow changes post-submission?"
     ]